 Madison obtained her BS in Genetics & Cell Development from the College of Biological Sciences at the University of Minnesota in 2017, and worked at the University of Minnesota Genomics Center before matriculating into the SCB MS program in Fall 2017.
 Madison's thesis entitled "Production of induced regulatory T-cells through CRISPR/Cas9 based gene editing" was nominated for the Best MS thesis by the SCB graduate program.
-After obtaining her MS degree, Madison continued her research in the laboratory of her thesis advisor, Mark Osborn, and will enter the MD/PhD program at the Stritch School of Medicine at Loyola University Chicago in July 2020.
+After obtaining her MS degree, Madison continued her research in the laboratory of her thesis advisor, Dr. Mark Osborn, and will enter the MD/PhD program at the Stritch School of Medicine at Loyola University Chicago in July 2020.
 Madison was a co-author of the paper "CRISPR/Cas9-Based Cellular Engineering for Targeted Gene Overexpression" published in 2018.